stape-io/cookie-restore-tag/README.md

 - **List of identifiers**: A table where you define the user identifiers (e.g., `user_id`, `email`, `_ga`) and their corresponding values.
 At least one identifier is required for the tag to function.
 - **List cookies that need to be restored**: A table specifying the names of the cookies you want to store and restore, along with their lifetime in seconds.

-## How to use the Cookie ReStore tag
+## How to use the Cookie reStore tag

 - [Server-side cross-domain tracking using the Cookie reStore tag](https://stape.io/blog/server-side-cross-domain-tracking-using-cookie-restore-tag)

 ## Open Source

-The **Cookie ReStore Tag for GTM Server Side** is developed and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.
+The **Cookie reStore Tag for GTM Server Side** is developed and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.